smallbasic/smallbasic.github.io/_build/pages/vade_data.markdown

     "Goodbye world"= q

 The last line will cause an error, since the operands are in the wrong
-order: It's not possible to assign a variable like to a literal, only the other way around.
+order: It's not possible to assign a variable like ~q~ to a literal, only the other way around.

-Historically, BASIC required the keyword before an assignment:
+Historically, BASIC required the keyword ~let~ before an
+assignment:

     let x=20